Connectedness

 Proof:

-open sets it generates, which are the same whether \(\mathbb{R}\) is viewed as a topological space or
+same whether \(\mathbb{R}\) is viewed as a topological space or as a metric space.
+The

 metric setting,